 Virtual storytime began on March 23 and was immediately well-received.
 Using Facebook for storytime was the easy choice because it was the social media platform the librarians knew best and used the most, and the Premiere option allows for scheduling flexibility, according to Amanda Gramley, adult programming coordinator.

 “We still encourage viewers to comment as they are watching, and we make sure to be on the page so that we can respond,” Gramley said.

-The storytime videos each receive anywhere from over 100 to over 600 views.
+The storytime videos receive anywhere from over 100 to over 600 views.
 Gramley said people have left Facebook comments saying the community appreciates the convenience of watching the videos whenever they like instead of at the scheduled time.

 “Love it.
 What a wonderful storytime!
 My little loves dinos!” storytime attendee Jennifer Johnson wrote on one of the library's Facebook videos.